-Ms. Keeth has served as a Director of Verizon since 2006 and is a member of the Audit Committee, the Human Resources Committee, and the Finance Committee.
+Ms. Keeth has served as a Director of Verizon since 2006.
+She is Lead Director, Chairperson of the Corporate Governance and Policy Committee and a member of the Audit Committee and the Finance Committee.
 She is also a director of Arrow Electronics, Inc. (since 2004) and, in the past five years, she has served as a director of Peabody Energy Corporation.